amr-abdelhamid/refbook/manuscript/main.md

 ![](images/divideandconquer/modules-unstructured.png)

 Gradually, we start moving methods and classes around to let modules emerge and become more apparent.
-Remember, only safe refactoring with support of an automated refactoring tools are allowed.
+Remember, only safe refactorings with support of an automated refactoring tools are allowed.
 In most of the cases, you can depend on the following refactorings:

 * Move Method
 * Move Class